-Anaemia is defined as a low level of haemoglobin in the blood.
-This is the result of an underlying disease and is not a disease itself.
-The prefix an- means without and the suffix –aemia refers to blood.
+Anaemia is defined as a low concentration of haemoglobin in the blood.
+This is the consequence of an underlying disease, not a disease itself.
+An- means without, and -aemia refers to blood.

 Haemoglobin is a protein found in red blood cells.
-It is responsible for picking up oxygen in the lungs and transporting it to the cells of the body.
-Iron is an essential ingredient in creating haemoglobin and forms part of the structure of the molecule.
-When a patient has a low level of haemoglobin they have a condition called anaemia.
+Haemoglobin is responsible for picking up oxygen in the lungs and transporting it to the body’s cells.
+Iron is essential in creating haemoglobin and forms part of it’s structure.

 Haemoglobin |